 - Each institution will complete and submit a critical resource inventory when requested by the USG Chief of Police for inclusion in the USG Coordination Plan.
-NOTE: Dependent updates or resource information apart from GEMA requests. - 2.
-Requests received from, or in response to Georgia Emergency Management Agency requests.
+NOTE: dependent upon specific situations or needs, the USG Chief of Police may request inventory updates or resource information apart from GEMA requests. - 2.
+Requests received from, or in response to Georgia Emergency Management Agency requests: